Typee-Language/Typee-WebSite/html-content/README.md

 authors, which means that you have to send an e-mail to PostMaster (at) typee.ovh and ask for permision before copying any part of our content.

-THIS IS THE CASE FOR ALL THE .HTML FILES IN THIS DIRECTORY AND ALL OF ITS SUB- DIRECTORIES.
+THIS IS THE CASE FOR ALL THE .HTML FILES IN THIS DIRECTORY AND ALL OF ITS SUB-DIRECTORIES.
 All of this content is not for free use.

 copyright (c) 2018 Philippe Schmouker, http://www.typee.ovh